 It comes in 5 different sizes: 4½ʺ [115mm] is the largest.
 The one in the picture is 3⅜ʺ [85mm].
 And then there are 2½ʺ [65mm], 1″ [25mm], and ¾ʺ [20mm] pompom makers.

-Here’s my step by step written instructions on how to use Clover’s Pom-Pom Maker.
+Here are my step-by-step written instructions on how to use Clover Pom-Pom Maker.
 I also included a short video at the end of this post, if you prefer to watch it.

-The device does come apart, which is essential at the end, but for now, the two halves should be together.
+The device does come apart, which is essential in the end, but for now, the two halves should be together.
 Insert the metal pin into the center core of the opposite half.

 Wrap the yarn around one of the C-curve arm, going back and forth, distributing the yarn evenly and for 3 to 4 layers worth of strands.

 You’ll want to end the first wrapping session at the outer tip of the arm.
 Then fold the arm into the middle so that the yarn is just at the inner curve of the 2nd arm.

 Then you wrap evenly around that semi-circle until roughly the same amount of yarn has been wrapped on the second arm.

 Cut the yarn and fold both arms into the center of the device and it will look like a wheel with the yarn being the tread and the device forming the hubcaps.

 Next, take scissors that have a sharp cutting tip and go between the two halves of the pompom maker.
 Cutting along the ditch that you’ll find between the two halves.